 The Genesis E-330 scores well in one professional test of gas grills, winning high marks for convenience and grilling at multiple temperature levels.
 In addition, owners give the Genesis E-330 stellar ratings for being incredibly easy to use in all functions, from the consistent starter to the simple cleanup.
 Even the smooth-rolling casters get a thumbs-up in reviews.
 There were a few isolated reports of difficult assembly -- the only "con" we found to this grill.

-Users say the Genesis E-310 is nicely sized, with 637 square inches of cooking space and durable, thanks to its porcelain-enameled shroud and enameled, cast-iron cooking grates.
-They also say that it's easy to clean and easy to use, thanks to features that include a built-in thermometer, heavy-duty casters and an electronic ignition system.
-It can be powered by propane or natural gas and users report very few flare-ups.
-A stainless-steel model, the Genesis S-310 (Est. $850) is also available.
+Users say the Genesis E-330 is nicely sized, with 637 square inches of total cooking space -- 507 inches of direct cooking area, plus 130 inches of secondary cooking area.
+It's highly durable, thanks to its porcelain-enameled steel shroud and enameled cast-iron cooking grates.
+Owners also appreciate some of the extra features, such as the built-in thermometer, an electronic ignition system, a side burner and a sear burner that can also be used as a primary burner.
+It can be powered by propane or natural gas, and users report very few flare-ups.

 The E-330 is merely one in the Weber E-Series line.
 The Weber Genesis E-310 (Est. $700) is the same size as the E-330, but lacks the side burner and sear burner, which makes it slightly less expensive.
 Otherwise, it's the same grill.

 The "E" in the E-Series designation merely denotes this grill's porcelain-enameled material.
 Also in the Genesis line of grills is the S-Series, which stands for stainless steel.
 Included in the S-Series are the Weber Genesis S-330 (Est. $950) and Weber Genesis S-310 (Est. $850).
 These S-Series grills are the same as their E-Series cousins and are also at the top of most of the professional roundups we saw.